The Darkest Temptation (Made #3)

 The Darkest Temptation follows naive and innocent Mila on a journey of self-discovery.
 Her path is rocky, a bit frustrating, but altogether one paved through strength, determination, and love.
 She throws herself into the path of bad men and she reaps the consequences and has to grow up very very quickly.

-Ronan is the brother of Christian (from book two) we've heard about but never met.
+Ronan is the brother of Christian (from book two) that we've heard about but never met.
 So I was excited to finally get a taste of him.
 Dangerous, rough, and a bit twisted, Ronan turns Mila's world upside down.
 There is an age gap, larger than the other two books.
 But I also feel like there is a maturity gap as well.
 Ronan knows what he's doing when he first courts a clueless Mila, and then ultimately kidnaps her.
 This leads to mixed feelings on my part of whether this is that very thin line dark romance does actually have, and if it is crossing it.
 It's a very dubious consent situation: Mila's love offered and Ronan's taking of said love.
 Usually, people's complaints of MR having Stolkholm syndrome are met with rolling eyes and a polite wave of my hand for them to simply move on and let people enjoy the darker romance genres without their comments.
-But, I will say, in this book ... it did feel very Stolkholmy, not necessarily in the good ways MR has abduction romance.
+But, I will say, in this book ... it did feel very Stolkholmy, not necessarily in the good ways MR has in abduction/captive romance.
 These are the reasons for three stars, though, in the end, I still find it an enjoyable and sexy read.

 Seriously give this series a shot.
 It's peak Mafia Romance, and you won't be disappointed.